JessvLS/project_spring_2020/project_spring_2020/README.md

 ## Reference FASTA

-The ``references.fasta`` file was provided by [Sunando Roy](https://iris.ucl.ac.uk/iris/browse/profile?upi=SROYX79) and is a detailed database containing whole genome sequences from an array of norovirus sequences.
+The ``references.fasta`` file was updated by Jessica van Loben Sels to represent newly defined ORFs 1 and 2 of all noroviruses, regardless if they are fractions of or complete ORFs.
+They supplement the reference file from the original realtime-noro platform.

 ## License